hippokrates1337/VibeFC/backend/src/forecast/README.md

 - Root nodes that define calculation outputs
 - Control whether to use calculated values or direct variable references
 - Manage historical, budget, and forecast value sources
+- **Graceful Handling**: Budget and historical variables are optional - missing or empty variables result in null values instead of calculation errors
+- Support partial forecasts when only some variables are configured

 #### SEED Nodes
 - Provide time-series dependencies between calculations